 - R-ICE – rituximab with ifosfamide, carboplatin and etoposide.

-Most people have a stem cell transplant using their own stem cells (autologous stem cell transplant) but some people might need a stem cell transplant using donor stem cells (allogeneic stem cell transplant).
+Most people have a stem cell transplant using their own stem cells (autologous stem cell transplant).
+It is less common for people with relapsed and refractory DLBCL to need a stem cell transplant using donor stem cells (allogeneic stem cell transplant).
 This might be the case if doctors are unable to collect enough of your own stem cells, or if your lymphoma relapses after an autologous stem cell transplant.

-If you are not able to have a stem cell transplant, you might be offered polatuzumab vedotin.
-This is a type of treatment called an antibody–drug conjugate: an antibody joined to a strong anti-cancer drug.
+If you are not well enough for a stem cell transplant, you might be offered treatment with polatuzumab vedotin (Polivy) in combination with bendamustine (a chemotherapy drug) and rituximab.
+Polatuzumab vedotin is a type of treatment called an antibody–drug conjugate: an antibody joined to a strong anti-cancer drug.
 The antibody sticks to protein called CD79b on the surface of B cells.
 This carries the drug directly to the B cells and kills them.
-You have it in combination with bendamustine (a chemotherapy drug) and rituximab.

 You might be given another, different chemo-immunotherapy regimen.
 There are also many targeted drugs in development for DLBCL.
 Your doctor might suggest you take part in a clinical trial to give you access to a newer drug.

-If you have DLBCL that comes back after two or more courses of treatment, you might have treatment with a chemotherapy drug called pixantrone, although this is rarely used.
-Some people might be eligible to have CAR T-cell therapy.
+If you have DLBCL that comes back after two or more courses of treatment, you might be fit enough to have CAR T-cell therapy.
 This involves genetically modifying your own T cells so they can recognise and kill lymphoma cells.
 CAR T-cell therapy is a very intensive treatment that can cause serious side effects.
-You have to be fit enough to have it.
-It is only given in hospitals with the facilities and staff to treat these side effects effectively.
+It usually takes several weeks to genetically modify your T cells to make a CAR-T product.
+You must remain fit for treatment during this period, and most people need chemo-immunotherapy, radiotherapy or corticosteroids to keep the lymphoma under control and preserve fitness for CAR-T therapy.
+This is called ‘bridging’ therapy.
+The most commonly used bridging chemo-immunotherapy is polatuzumab vedotin in combination with bendamustine and rituximab.
+CAR T-cell therapy is only given in a few hospitals with the facilities and staff to treat these side effects effectively.

 Treatment for DLBCL is usually successful but doctors continue to research treatments that are effective with as few side effects and late effects as possible.
 Current research is focusing particularly on targeted drugs, including:

 Your doctor may ask if you would like to take part in a clinical trial.
 Clinical trials allow new treatments to be evaluated and compared with more established treatments.
-Studying treatments is the only way that new and, hopefully, better treatments can become available.
+Clinical trials of new treatments is the only way that new and, hopefully, better and safer treatments can become available.

 Find out more about clinical trials or find a trial that might be suitable for you on Lymphoma TrialsLink.